From coffee to cocktails, we've done a round-up of our favourite spots to eat and drink in and around Rutherglen. By no means an exhaustive list!

-Set in a beautifully restored 1920s flour mill, the Corowa Whisky and Chocolate Factory offers breakfast, lunch and some great whisky and gin cocktails!
-Mix up your wine touring with a Corowa Distilling whisky tasting.
+Set in a beautifully restored 1920s flour mill, Corowa Whisky and Chocolate offers breakfast, lunch and some great whisky and gin cocktails!
+Mix up your wine touring with a whisky tasting.
 Gin lovers can also taste a selection of Reed & Co Distillery's gins from Bright.

 Terrace has been awarded a chef’s hat in The Good Food Guide for many years running - and with good reason.
-Chef Simon and the restaurant team weave their magic with so you can sit back and enjoy contemporary dishes including estate-grown pork and lamb in the relaxed terrace setting overlooking the grounds of All Saints Estate.
+Enjoy contemporary dishes including estate-grown pork and lamb in the relaxed terrace setting overlooking the grounds of All Saints Estate.

 Image: Terrace Restaurant

 The Chambers family grow their own lamb, wheat, honey, citrus, eggs, seasonal vegetables & herbs.
 Set in a majestic lakeside location, the Lakehouse Restaurant offers a five-course tasting menu (among other options) inspired by their own family gatherings, sharing food, wine, company, the beauty of the landscape and the bounty of their estate-grown produce.
 You can even stay the night in the Moodemere Lake House on the estate.